Jonah246/quick-start-packet/README.md

 ### Essential Services ###
 The services include ```gringotts``` , ```postgres``` and ```gethpoa```.
-Each service run as individual docker container.
+Each service run as an individual docker container.

 #### gringotts ####
 [gringotts](https://github.com/BOLT-Protocol/gringotts) provide transaction processing and data storage.
 Furthermore, it is designed to build Indexed Merkle Trees and distribute receipts for security purposes of BOLT protocol.

 This service expose port ```3000```.

 #### postgres ####
-A postgresql database which ```gringot``` db name ,```harry``` as user name and ```potter``` as password.
+A postgresql database which as ```gringot``` db name ,```harry``` as user name and ```potter``` as password.
-This postgres provide the data storage for gringotts service.
+This service provide the data storage for gringotts service.

 This service expose port ```5432```.